When I first came on board with John at EntrepreneurOnFire I knew I had a lot of studying to do.

-This email came after having gone back and forth a couple of times with the blogger already (this actually came by way of an introduction to another blogger, who emailed me a gave me the guidelines they follow for their blog, which is why I open the email above with “Thanks for the rundown.”)
+This was in response to an introduction that was made between myself and another blogger, who emailed me a gave me the guidelines they follow for their blog, which is why I open the email above with “Thanks for the rundown.”

 Now, if I were starting from scratch, here is an example of what I would write:

 I’ve been following your blog for quite some time now, and I love your content and the lessons you share with your readers.
 Every time I read a post, I feel like I’m able to take a single, clear lesson away from it, which is why I think it’s so great.

 I’m reaching out to see if you’d be interested in featuring a guest post from EntrepreneurOnFire, a top-ranked business podcast that gets over 950,000 unique downloads every month.
 We also have a blog on our site at www.EOFire.com/blog, where we share resources and tips with entrepreneurs who are ready to take action to improve their business and their mindset today.